 Purina Pro Plan Prime Plus Adult 7+ Wet Cat Food

-This soft cat food for older cats has a wet texture but still has some good chewable bits and palatable “mouth feel” for cats transitioning from hard dry kibble.
+This soft cat food for older cats* has a wet texture with some good chewable bits and palatable “mouth feel” for cats transitioning from hard dry kibble.

-This food contains vitamins, minerals, antioxidants, prebiotics and probiotics and dietary fiber to support the digestion and immune system health needs of cats aged 7 and older.
+This food contains vitamins, minerals, antioxidants, prebiotics, probiotics and dietary fiber to support the digestion and immune system health needs of cats aged 7 and older.

 Nutro Natural Choice Senior Soft Loaf Chicken Recipe

-This cat food for senior cats is made so that your cat can actually lap it up with his tongue instead of having to bite down and chew.
+Great for bad teeth, your cat can actually lap this food up with his tongue* instead of having to bite down and chew.

 It features real chicken and no grain, which can also make keeping your senior cat’s remaining teeth clean easier.

 There are no artificial ingredients or preservatives in this food.
 It is also very low carb and high in protein to help your senior cat maintain his weight.

 Delectables Stew Lickable Treat for Senior Cats 10 Years+